ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/_index.md

 learning_objectives:
     - Get the Unity Machine Learning (ML) Agents toolkit running in a game that is deployable to Arm-powered Android devices.
-    - Instructions showing how to deploy Unity games to an Arm-powered Android device and how to profile them are included in separate Learning Paths.
+    - Note - Instructions on how to deploy Unity games to an Arm-powered Android device and how to profile them are included in separate Learning Paths.

 prerequisites:
 - A computer capable of running Unity.
 Instructions are for Windows, but could be adapted to other platforms